chisness/maxchiswick/_pages/home.md

 # Travel

 *[40k.earth](https://40k.earth): Build your own travel map and compare with friends.
+My map is [here](https://40k.earth/chisness).
 Goal analogy is LinkedIn : Professional Life :: 40k : Travel Life.
 [Send feedback!](mailto:max@40k.earth)

 [Carrot Safari](https://carrotsafari.com): Travel index site, but not yet active.
-Forward to my 40k.earth map for now.
+Forwards to my 40k.earth map for now.

 [Chabad World Tour](https://chabadworldtour.com): I like visiting Chabad houses, especially when traveling.
 This is a map of the ones I've been to so far.